-The Rigpa Shedra is open to all students, whether interested in following the complete curriculum, or wishing to join for only one year to boost their study and practice.
+Rigpa Shedra is open to all students, whether interested in following the complete curriculum, or joining for only one year to boost your study and practice.

-Next year, both newer students and more experienced students will have the chance to immerse themselves in the study of Longhenpa’s Finding Rest in the Nature of Mind, using a wonderful new translation by Padmakara.
+From January 2021, both newer students and more experienced students will have the chance to immerse themselves in the study of Longchenpa’s Finding Rest in the Nature of Mind, using a wonderful new translation by Padmakara.

 Finding rest in the Nature of Mind, Longchenpa’s classic Buddhist manual for attaining liberation, teaches us how to familiarize ourselves with our most basic nature—pristine and empty awareness.
 It is a lamrim text in the Nyingma lineage, presenting the entire scope of the Buddhist view combined with pith instructions for pointing out the nature of one’s mind.

 Written in the fourteenth century, this text is the first volume of Longchenpa’s Trilogy of Rest, a work within the Tibetan Dzogchen tradition.
 It is a profound and comprehensive presentation of the Buddhist view and path that combines a scholastic expository method with direct pith instructions designed for serious practitioners.
-The subject matter covers both Sutra and Tantra.
+Jetsün Khandro Rinpoche therefore classifies this text as a mengak lam rim text.
+The subject matter covers both sutra and tantra.

-In 2020 we have studied the first four chapters of the text, which present the first part of Longchenpa’s brilliant exegesis of key Sutra teachings, going deep into the four thoughts that turn the mind away from Samsara.
+In 2020 we studied the first four chapters of the text, which present the first part of Longchenpa’s brilliant explanation of key sutra teachings, going deep into the four thoughts that turn the mind away from samsara.

-Jetsün Khandro Rinpoche says: “In his stunningly poetic exposition, the Trilogy of Rest, Gyalwa Longchenpa illumines the great path to enlightenment with unsurpassable depth and detail.
+“In his stunningly poetic exposition, the Trilogy of Rest, Gyalwa Longchenpa illumines the great path to enlightenment with unsurpassable depth and detail.
 Volume 1 of the trilogy, Finding Rest in the Nature of the Mind, sets us upon that path, grounding us from our very first steps through to the profound—showing the most profound to be grounded in unshakable simplicity.
 Brilliantly clarifying the complexities we create to come to this realization, Longchenpa easily and clearly reveals the concordance of the journey’s various stages.”
+Jetsün Khandro Rinpoche

-Our teacher will be Khenpo Tashi Tseten, a brilliant young Khenpo from Namdrolling Monastery in South India.
-He is one of the most promising Khenpo of his generation and has been teaching at the Rigpa Shedra for the past five years.
+Our teacher will be Khenpo Tashi Tseten, a brilliant young khenpo from Namdrolling Monastery in South India.
+He is one of the most promising khenpos of his generation and has been teaching at the Rigpa Shedra for the past six years.
 Together with the wealth of his knowledge and the clarity of his explanations, he has a rare capacity to tune into students’ understanding and needs, which makes his teachings truly inspiring and illuminating.

-The Rigpa Shedra East also offers all students the opportunity to learn Tibetan.
+The Rigpa Shedra Online offers all students the opportunity to learn Tibetan.
 Tibetan classes on several levels, from absolute beginners to translators in the making, are part of the shedra’s daily schedule.

 Dates & Prices

-The fees include khenpo-class, reviews, Tibetan language lessons (optional), study guidance and assesments.
-If you can’t afford the complete fee, you can still make your interest known through filling in the application form, and we can see if you would be eligible for a reduced fee.
+The fees include tuition, reviews, Tibetan language lessons (optional), study guidance and assessments.
+If you can’t afford the complete fee, please still apply, you will be assessed for fee reduction.

 The main class each day is translated from Tibetan into English.
 All other classes and activities are held in English.